Phase estimation with partially randomized time evolution

 The main contribution of this work is the study of partially randomized product formulas.
 In \cref{sec:composite} we propose a modification of the scheme of Hagan and Wiebe~\cite{hagan2023composite}.
 We give a simple error analysis for our scheme when used in single-ancilla QPE, improving on the bounds that would be obtained by analyzing the product formula and the QPE separately.
 As an example of a significant cost improvement from partially randomized product formulas, we show in \cref{fig:hchain cost} cost estimates for the hydrogen chain with a minimal basis (a standard benchmark system to explore the scaling of the thermodynamic limit).
 We observe an improvement of more than an order of magnitude for partial randomization compared to fully randomized product formulas, which in turn outperform deterministic product formulas.
 Additionally, when varying both the required accuracy $\eps$ and the number of hydrogen atoms $N$, for the fully randomized method we have a scaling of $\bigO(N^{2.5} \eps^{-2})$, while for the partially randomized product formula we get $\bigO(N^{2} \eps^{-1.7})$.
 While the scaling with $\eps$ is suboptimal, the scaling with $N$ is competitive with qubitization using hypertensor contraction \cite{lee2021even}, which has a scaling of $\bigO(N^{2.1} \eps^{-1})$.
-For FeMoco, we observe a modest improvement compared to fully randomized product formulas (see \cref{fig:femoco intro}).
-The increased number of ancilla qubits is due to the compilation strategy from Pauli rotations to Toffoli gates.

 For electronic structure problems, we show that partial randomization can be used to improve the performance of product formulas which decompose the Hamiltonian based on a \emph{factorization} of the Coulomb tensor \cite{motta2021low,von2021quantum}.
 For our quantum chemistry resource estimates, we perform a numerical estimate of the Trotter error for the hydrogen chain and a benchmark set of small molecules, and optimize of the representation of the Hamiltonian for improved performance.